yangshiteng/Data-Science-Learning-Path/deep_learning/introduction_to_deep_learning/applications_and_realworld_use_cases.md

 | **Google Translate** | DL | Uses transformers to translate between languages. |
 | **Amazon Alexa** | AI + DL | Understands and responds to voice commands. |
 | **Instagram Filters** | DL | Detects facial features and applies effects in real-time. |

----

-If you’re interested, I can tailor examples to a specific industry (like healthcare, education, gaming, etc.).
-Want to dive into one?